MZshnik/MZscript/docs/CONTRIBUTING.md

 This text has describing what you need to know if you want contribute to this repository.
 > And if you want write something in locale, very usufull!
 But in the end
 ## Projest hierarhi and files
-So, projest hierarhi looks like this:
+So, project hierarhi looks like this:
-`projest dir`
+`project dir`
 __.MZscript__
 `general dirs:`
 __.MZscript/docs__